MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 * 2GB storage capacity

 ### Advanced server configuration
-Through the **Configuration** tab, you can further customize the server instance with:
+Through the **Settings** tab, you can further customize the server instance with:

 * Varying node, memory, and storage combinations
 * MobileFirst Operations Console admin password